 On August 9, 1971, 185 Beacon was purchased from Edith Wexler by Aldo Garda and Robert L. Rusconi, trustees of the Garus Realty Trust.
 They continued to operate it as a lodging house.
 On December 12, 1973, they transferred it to themselves as trustees of the Rusgar Realty Trust.

-On July 15, 1977, 185 Beacon was acquired from Aldo Garda and Robert L. Rusconi by Mary A. Cocuzzo and Nancy A. Casey.
+On July 15, 1977, 185 Beacon was acquired from Aldo Garda and Robert L. Rusconi by Miss Mary Angela Cocuzzo and Miss Nancy A. Casey.
+They owned several Back Bay properties which they operated as lodging houses.

 In October of 1977, they filed for (and subsequently received) permission to convert the house into twelve apartments.
 In their application, they noted that the property had been “used as such since 1966” (notwithstanding the fact that inspection certificates had been issued as late as September of 1976 to Aldo Garda allowing the property to be used as a lodging house).